DalinarK/CS_419/UIFiles/README.md

 Make appointments.py executable (on Linux): 'chmod +x appointments.py'

-##Update 2016-02-29:##
+##Update 2016-03-02:##

-Database is connected to UI, but deletions have not been worked out yet.
-Create an appt.db test database in the same directory as the UI by running the tableCreate_withdates.py script (it's in the main repo directory).
+Database is connected to UI and appointment deletions work.
+No email code has been added yet so deleting an appointment just removes it from the database.
+The ../tableCreate_withdates.py script has been updated to create more appointments to make testing a bit easier, at least on March 2nd.
+Be sure to run that script in the same directory as the UI scripts to build a sorta populated appt.db file.

-Unless you add appointments to the sample entries in that script, there are appointments for Feb 28 and 29 and March 1.
-No code has been added to handle days without appointments (you just get a blank listing).
-Trying to delete an appointment will result in the app crashing.
-Just sayin'.
+There is still no code to handle days without appointments (you just get a blank listing).